robomeister/console-acces-vpn/README.md

 On a Mac, use the `ssh-keygen` command line tool.

-On a PC, download puttygen to generate a key-pair and send the OpenSSH public key that displays at the top of the puttygen window:
+On a PC, download and run puttygen to generate a key-pair and send the OpenSSH public key that displays at the top of the puttygen window:

 ![alt text](images/puttygen.jpg)